Elia Rigotto

 Elia Rigotto (born 4 March 1982 in Vicenza) is an Italian former professional road bicycle racer.
 During his career, he rode with Domina Vacanze, Team Milram and Serramenti PVC Diquigiovanni–Androni Giocattoli.

+In 2008, he was disqualified from the Tour Down Under race, when a race for the finish line left an opponent seriously injured.

+Later that year, he became the first Italian to win the Schaal J.C.
+Sels Merksem race in Antwerp.